miloszmisiek/ci_p1_ecocity/README.md

 All various test results are presented in separate [TESTING](TESTING.md) file.

 # Deployment

+## Using GitHub Pages to deploy the project.
 The website was deployed to GitHub pages.
 The steps are as follows:
 1. In GitHub project repository, click on **Settings** tab.